cea-hpc/modules/doc/source/module.rst

  *modulefile* once loaded.
 If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.

+ If unload evaluation of *modulefile1* raises an error, switch sequence
+ aborts: no environment change from *modulefile1* unload is applied and load of *modulefile2* is skipped.
+If load evaluation of *modulefile2* raises an error, switch sequence continues: environment changes from *modulefile1* unload are applied but not those from failed *modulefile2* load.

  .. only:: html

     .. versionchanged:: 4.2